fzingg/hyperloop-showcase/README.md

 	http://localhost:3000/
 ```

-You should be seeing the Rails Welcome aboard page.
+You should see the Rails Welcome aboard page.
 Great, Rails is now installed.
 Let's get started with the interesting stuff.

 ### Step 2: Adding HyperReact and HyperMesh